2020 INTERNATIONAL SUMMER SCHOOL IN COMPARATIVE CONFLICT STUDIES

 Singidunum University, Belgrade

 The Center for Comparative Conflict Studies (CFCCS) at the Faculty of Media and Communications (FMK), Singidunum University is organizing the 11th International Summer School in Comparative Conflict Studies.
-The 2020 Summer School will take place at the Faculty of Media and Communications in Belgrade, from June 22 - 29, 2020.

 International Summer School in Comparative Conflict Studies is part of the Politics department at FMK and the MA program in Critical Political Studies.
 It provides a learning opportunity for students interested in the study and analysis of societies in and post-conflict.
 Interdisciplinary in its nature, drawing from the fields of Peace and Conflict Studies, History, Anthropology, Education, Law, Political Sciences and International Relations, the International Summer School in Comparative Conflict Studies provides students with an interactive learning experience utilizing frontal lectures and class discussions focusing on comparative conflict analysis of different case studies.